 Collier county park and recreation control the Lake Trafford public boat launch area and the pier.
 It was open to the public in the early ’60s.
 The boat ramp was initially where the dock is today.
 It had to be moved to its current location because five cars went over the edge within a few years.

 The Collier family still owns most of the land surrounding the lake.
 Ski and Annie Olesky own the marina and the surrounding campsites.
 Originally the land was owned by ten investors from Naples.
 The shareholders would use the property for a bass-fishing club in the ’70s, so they built the marina.

 Something fell through with the club, around the same time that Ski got involved.
 Ski was unsure why the bass club never worked out, but it benefited him because the shareholders wanted to sell.
 He bought shares from two of the ten people in the early ’70s and now runs the marina.
 He had no business experience but decided to try it out.

 It was a difficult transition, but the year pad off because he bought shares from the remaining holders is the sole owner of a thriving business.

 Lake Trafford Fishing

-The best fishing holes can be found by contacting local bait and tackle shops, and going fishing with our guides.
-Largemouth bass can be readily accessed from pier or boat, with prime fishing being during daylight hours.
-Focus your effort in shaded areas near a structure, and use top-water lures, minnow-like crankbaits or small golden shiners.
+By contacting local tackle shops and fishing with guides, you find the best fishing holes.
+Access from pier or boat, largemouth bass are caught during prime fishing daylight hours.
+Focus your effort in shaded areas near a structure, and use top-water lures, minnow-like crankbaits, or small golden shiners.
 Light tackle works best.

 We at BassOnline.com encourages anglers to practice catch-and-release when fishing for any bass.
-Overall, this species is a hearty fish and nearly 100 percent will survive being caught and released when properly handled.
-However, the bass does not survive as well in live wells or as long out of the water as some other fish.
-It is important that they are released quickly to maximize their chances of survival.
+Overall, this species is a hearty fish, and nearly 100 percent will survive being caught and released when adequately handled.
+However, bass do not live well in live-wells or being out of the water.
+It is crucial; we release quickly to maximize their chances of survival.